Skip to main content

 Every road segment has a class.
 If the class property is missing from a road segment, the default value unknown is assumed.
 The unknown road class is meant to be a temporary value until a more specific class is known.

-Like many aspects of Overture transportation schema, the class tag is heavily inspired by OpenStreetMap.
+Like many aspects of Overture transportation schema, class is heavily inspired by OpenStreetMap.
 In this case, it is similar to, but not the same as, OSM's highway=* tag.

 Flags